UiFixerX/lenovo-vantage-unofficial-linux/README.md

 **Lenovo Legion Toolkit (Linux Edition)** is a production-grade unofficial alternative to Lenovo Vantage / Legion Toolkit for GNU/Linux.
 It brings deep hardware integration to your system, providing you with real-time telemetry, power management, thermal controls, and battery conservation tools directly from a modern GUI.

-Designed natively for Linux, it operates independently of standard OS interfaces by communicating directly with the EC (Embedded Controller) via ACPI/sysfs through a secure, split-privilege D-Bus daemon.
+Designed natively for Linux, it operates independently of standard OS interfaces by communicating directly with the EC (Embedded Controller) via ACPI/sysfs through a secure, split-privilege D-Bus service.

 Whether you run **Wayland** or **X11**, or use **GNOME, KDE Plasma, Cinnamon, or i3**, the toolkit scales natively across high-DPI displays.